Jocelyn Lemieux

-Jocelyn Jean-Marc Lemieux (born November 18, 1967) is a Canadian former professional ice hockey player who played 597 games in the National Hockey League with seven teams over thirteen seasons before finishing his career with the Long Beach Ice Dogs of the IHL.
+Jocelyn Jean-Marc Lemieux (born November 18, 1967) is a Canadian former professional ice hockey player and television analyst.
+A right winger, he played 597 regular-season games in the National Hockey League (NHL) over 13 seasons between 1986 and 1998, appearing for the St. Louis Blues, Montreal Canadiens, Chicago Blackhawks, Hartford Whalers, New Jersey Devils, Calgary Flames and Phoenix Coyotes.
+He concluded his professional playing career with the Long Beach Ice Dogs of the International Hockey League (IHL).